 It's worth mentioning that when breakpoint is not reached, the test finishes without any interruption.
 This is helpful when you identify regions where you should never get in your code, or places which interests you and you can run your code in production and GDB variants.
 If after a long time you get to this place, the test notifies you and you can investigate the problem.
 This is demonstrated in examples/tests/doublefree_nasty.py test.
 To unveil the power of Avocado, run this test using:

-''' avocado run --gdb-run-bin=doublefree: examples/tests/doublefree_nasty.py --gdb-prerunwhich executes 100 iterations of this test while setting all breakpoints from the examples/tests/doublefree_nasty.py.data/gdb_pre file (you can specify whatever GDB supports, not only breakpoints).
+which executes 100 iterations of this test while setting all breakpoints from the examples/tests/ doublefree_nasty.py.data/gdb_pre file (you can specify whatever GDB supports, not only breakpoints).